Solar Energy

 Analysis functions that GeoE3 provides support the user in performing the tasks of the use case.

-An optimal plan of the heating/cooling facilities for the designed building consider the environment at the building site and the anticipated future effects of the climate change.[PP3] Architectural planning is based on real georeferenced model, where actual environmental factors and localized future climate scenarios can be considered.
+An optimal plan of the heating/cooling facilities for the designed building considers the environment at the building site and the anticipated future effects of climate change.[PP3] Architectural planning is based on a real georeferenced model, where actual environmental factors and localized future climate scenarios can be considered.

 Significant savings are achieved by optimizing the heating systems of the buildings.
 Reliable predictions of the necessary cooling facilities can also be made.

-Optimal plan of the heating/cooling facilities for the designed building, considering the environment at the actual building site and the anticipated future effects of the climate change on the location.
+The optimal plan of the heating/cooling facilities for the designed building, considering the environment at the actual building site and the anticipated future effects of climate change on the location.

-Solar energy potential of a building is evaluated by calculating how much solar radiation is available on the roof of the building.
-In this analysis, following factors will be evaluated on the exact geographical location of the building:
+The solar energy potential of a building is evaluated by calculating how much solar radiation is available on the roof of the building.
+In this analysis, the following factors will be evaluated on the exact geographical location of the building:

 - average sun inclination

-- possible external shadowing objects (like neighbouring buildings and major trees)
+– possible external shadowing objects (like neighboring buildings and major trees)

 The analysis can be applied in a cross-border manner.

-The actor has profound understanding of solar energy and all the required software and computing facilities for performing the analysis.
-The input datasets for the analysis, available from the GeoE3 platform, on an adequate quality and harmonization level, and with permanent feature IDs for integration of external data, include
+The actor has a profound understanding of solar energy and all the required software and computing facilities for performing the analysis.
+The input datasets for the analysis, available from the GeoE3 platform, on an adequate quality and harmonization level, and with permanent feature IDs for integration of external data, including

 - 3D building model with LoD 2 detail